Paraphraser/IOTstackBackup/README.md

 * *by\_host\_dir* is an _optional_ argument which defaults to the value of the HOSTNAME environment variable.

 In general, you should run `iotstack_backup` without parameters.
-Be sure you know what you are doing before you start experimenting with parameters.
+If you decide to use parameters, please make sure you test thoroughly before you rely on the result in a production system.

 The script invokes: